williammilisic/cloudcloud.dev/index.md

 <br/>

 ## 11 June 2023
-* Quote-for-saving: "One run can change your day.
+* Quote-for-saving: "*One run can change your day.
 Many runs can change your life.*" - Unknown

 ## 9 June 2023